JeeWeetje/iot-workshop/Azure.md

 }
 ```

-16. Select `Save`.
+17. Select `Save`.
 In the 'Logs' panel the outcome om the compilation is shown

 ```
 2016-09-25T12:23:35.380 Script for function 'TechDaysEventHubTriggerFunction' changed.
 Reloading.
 2016-09-25T12:23:35.427 Compilation succeeded.
 ```

+This completes the Azure function and trigger.

 ## Receiving telemetry in the Azure Function

 By now, the full chain is set up.
 Telemetry from The Things Network is passed by the bridge to the Azure IoT Hub.
 Azure Stream Analytics passes 'the telemetry to the Azure Function using an Azure Event Hub.
 So by now, the telemetry will start arriving in the 'Logs' panel.

 ```
 2016-09-25T12:30:26.576 Function started (Id=9a22c084-8116-4eed-954f-e484f52d4ce4)